 What Are Dentures?
 And How Long Can They Last?

 Basically, a denture is a dental prosthetic.
 It is used to replace teeth that are missing from only a few with a partial denture to entire arches of teeth with a complete denture.
 Dentures can last you over 10 years when you take proper care for them.
 Over that time, you may need your dentures to be relined, rebased or repaired to ensure that they stay in good condition and continue to fit properly.

 What Is a Dental Implant?

 Replacing both the root and crown of your missing tooth is the main function of a dental implant.
 Dental implants are made from two parts called the post and the restoration.
-The post is like a screw made of titanium or another biocompatible material that is placed in the jawbone where the missing tooth was.
-The restoration is placed atop the post and could be a crown, bridge or denture to restore your smile.
+The post is like a screw made of titanium, or another biocompatible material, that is placed in the jawbone where the missing tooth was.
+The restoration is placed atop the post and could be a crown, bridge or denture, depending on what you need to restore your smile.
 Implants are useful in restoring missing teeth from a single one to entire arch.

 How Long Will a Dental Implant Last?

 One of the benefits to dental implants is that they are design to last for a lifetime.
 As long as you take care of your implants with good oral hygiene and regular visits to our dental office, they should stay in good condition.

 Implant-supported dentures function much like regular dentures, but they have the added benefit of being anchored to their place in your mouth using implants.
 Usually, at least four different implants are used to keep your denture secured in its place, but there can be up to eight used, based on what you need.
 These dentures can be “snap-on” or permanently fixed in your mouth.